Editor’s Note: Updated September 2021

 4. Dermatology

 PAs in dermatology treat a variety of skin conditions and diseases and work with patients wishing to undergo cosmetic surgery.
 Dermatological PAs are heavily involved in preoperative and postoperative workups and patient care as well as assisting in surgical procedures.
-With annual incomes reaching roughly $130,000 a year, dermatology is also one of the highest-paid specialties for physician assistants.
+With annual incomes reaching roughly $145,000 a year, dermatology was the second highest-paid specialty for physician assistants in 2022.

 Physician Assistant (PA) Trends and Current Issues